skoepp/paper-stone-scissors/README.md

 **Next steps:**
 ==================

- 1. Implement inages for the items
+ 1. Implement images for the items
  2. Extend game with Spock and lizard
  3. Create template class
  4. Include grunt build in maven